Redistribution (election): Philippines

 In the Philippines, redistricting is carried out by Congress after every quinquennial census is published.
 However, Congress has never passed a general redistricting act, and instead redistricts provinces or cities piecemeal, or creates new provinces or cities with legislative districts.
 The last general redistricting law was via the ordinance in the 1987 constitution, which was based from the 1980 census.
 The creation of a new province or city needs the approval of the public via a plebiscite, while piecemeal redistricting does not need a plebiscite.

+South Africa

+The delimitation of voting districts (electoral wards) in South Africa falls under the mandate of the Municipal Demarcation Board (MDB).
+The independent body, established in 1998 and enshrined in the Constitution, also manages the demarcation of municipal boundaries.

 United Kingdom

 In the United Kingdom, there are four Boundary Commissions (one each for England, Scotland, Wales, and Northern Ireland) responsible for reviewing the boundaries of Parliamentary constituencies.
-These are established by Parliament as arms-length bodies that operate outside of direct ministerial control.
+These are established by Parliament as arm's-length bodies that operate outside of direct ministerial control.
 They are chaired by the Speaker of the House of Commons, however by convention they do not participate in the work of the commission.

-The deputy chair, who must be a serving High Court judge, therefore leads the commission with support from two other independent commissioners whose appointments are made following an open public appointments selection process.
+The Deputy Chair, who must be a serving High Court judge, therefore leads the commission with support from two other independent commissioners whose appointments are made following an open public appointments selection process.